guoweiTang/cra-template-rack/README.md

 ## Highlights
 > Compared with create-react-app's official template cra-template
 - sass
-- directory alias
-- change build directory
+- axios
 - router
-- axios
+- redux
 - prettier
 - lint
+- mock
+- test
+- `directory alias(Not recommended: the test alias is not supported yet)`
+- change build directory
 - stipulate directory
-- mock
-- redux

 For more information, please refer to: